near/NEPs/specs/Proposals/0031-near-shell.md

 Usage analytics will be used anonymously and purely to measure key performance indicators.
 [Mixpanel](https://mixpanel.com/) will be the chosen integration at this time.
 No private data will ever be sent, only metrics on the command usage and possible crash reporting.

 There will be the ability to opt-out as well.
-While the majority of shell-experience settings are project-level, this is the only setting that will be saved directly to the user's home directory settings instead of the project-level settings file.
+While the majority of CLI-experience settings are project-level, this is the only setting that will be saved directly to the user's home directory settings instead of the project-level settings file.
 (That is, stored in: `~/.near-config/settings.js`)

 ### User Stories

-These enhancements to `near-shell` aim to increase user and developer adoption by centralizing and optimizing all interactions with NEAR functionality. `near-shell` today is a thin and lightweight set of features which enable the use of each NEAR product offering.
-Specifically, `near-shell` is required to use NEAR products today.
+These enhancements to NEAR CLI aim to increase user and developer adoption by centralizing and optimizing all interactions with NEAR functionality.
+NEAR CLI today is a thin and lightweight set of features which enable the use of each NEAR product offering.
+Specifically, NEAR CLI is required to use NEAR products today.
 For example, to stake, send tokens, create and delete accounts, view public keys, build and deploy smart contracts, call smart contract methods, and log in through NEAR Wallet.
 Each of these features are critical to all NEAR products.

-If `near-shell` is required, it makes sense to enhance `near-shell` to include other features critical to user and developer interactions.
-The commands proposed above enhance `near-shell` to include control for both local and distributed development, i.e., using a local network for offline development vs. testnet as a live network used by others, and to be able to select and configure networks.
+If NEAR CLI is required, it makes sense to enhance NEAR CLI to include other features critical to user and developer interactions.
+The commands proposed above enhance NEAR CLI to include control for both local and distributed development, i.e., using a local network for offline development vs. testnet as a live network used by others, and to be able to select and configure networks.

 Here are a few user stories to demonstrate the utility of these enhancements.